notbenjiie/478-Project/README.md

 - `/wp-admin`
 - `/phpmyadmin`

-These endpoints simulate realistic attacker reconnaissance behavior commonly observed in web attacks
+These endpoints simulate realistic attacker acknowledgement behavior commonly observed in web attacks

 #### Behavioral Scoring
 Instead of relying solely on a single `/admin` trigger, the system now calculates a suspicion score using multiple indicators: